 - Green Hill Zone: The Sonic World takes place in Green Hill Zone.

 - Idle Animation: Sonic has a large amount of animations in "Sonic's World" for such a small game.
 He has almost thirty.
 Sonic Adventure reused a handful of the animations.

-- Musical Nod: Sonic Classic Collection on Nintendo DS uses the music from Sonic World in its main menu, which is something only fairly longtime and committed fans might notice (since Sonic's presence during the 32-bit era was limited to this, the Saturn version of Sonic 3D: Flickies' Island, and Sonic R).
+- Musical Nod: Sonic Pocket Adventure on the Neo Geo Pocket Color and Sonic Classic Collection on Nintendo DS use the music from Sonic World in their first zone and main menu respectively, which is something only fairly longtime and committed fans might notice (since Sonic's presence during the 32-bit era was limited to this, the Saturn version of Sonic 3D: Flickies' Island, and Sonic R).

 - Museum Game: The game had an actual museum for Sonic to explore.